 New Year, New Sustainable You: A Guide to Making Green New Years Resolutions

 A Google search for “Green New Years Resolution” yields over 47,000,000 results, reflecting the rising trend toward living sustainably and intentionally.
-Whether your favorite vsco cousin has been begging you to ditch plastic straws or you’ve been curious about the #trashtag posts you’ve seen on your social media feeds, the appeal to transition into green living for 2020 is quite convincing.
+Whether your favorite vsco cousin has been begging you to ditch plastic straws or you’ve been curious about the environmental justice posts you’ve seen on your social media feeds, the appeal to transition into green living for 2021 is quite convincing.